Pros / DriverFinder excels at finding your computer’s drivers.

-During our testing, the software identified more drivers than most other options on our lineup, but it didn’t catch all of them.
-However, the results still provide you with a general idea of how out of date your drivers are.
-You can even view basic details about the drivers’ sources, though it doesn’t show you advanced details, which experienced users may prefer to have.
+After identifying the drivers, the app provides general information about how out of date they are.
+You can even view basic details about their sources, though it doesn’t show you advanced details.
 There is also an option to back up your drivers, which is nice to have in case of a crash or faulty update.

 Unlike the best driver updaters on our lineup, DriverFinder requires you to manually install driver updates.
 While this may be a non-issue for advanced and even some intermediate computer users, it’s a major roadblock for those who aren’t as experienced.
 If you aren’t sure where your files download to, or even what kinds of files to look for and open, you’ll be left stranded with any program that doesn’t automatically install your updates.
 However, the software does source its updates from compatible original equipment manufacturers (OEMs), which provides peace of mind.